clamity-toolbox/clamity-guide/README.md

    python3 --version
    ```

-1. Insetall and setup your sandbox.
+1. Install and setup your sandbox.
 This will leave you in an activated python
    shell for your newly created python virtual environment.
+Change to your
+   source directory and cut & paste the following commands:

    ```
    git clone git@github.com:clamity-toolbox/clamity-guide